 On this date in 1913 the Pirates traded pitcher Hank Robinson, outfielders Chief Wilson and Cozy Dolan and infielders Art Butler and Dots Miller to the St Louis Cardinals in exchange for pitcher Bob Harmon, first baseman Ed Konetchy and third baseman Mike Mowrey.
 Owner Barney Dreyfuss had a long-time man-crush on Konetchy that he didn’t hide and he gave up way too much to get him.
 He was a target of the Pirates for many years before this deal.
 In fact, this deal was so bad that Dots Miller alone outperformed that combined value of the three players Pittsburgh got in return.
 Chief Wilson played well for his first two (of three) seasons in St Louis and the other three players in the deal all were regulars with the Cardinals, while the Pirates went through a down stretch until the early 1920s.
 The Cardinals added 30 wins in 1914 over their 1913 total, while the Pirates went from 78-71 to 69-85 in one year.
 Konetchy rewarded Dreyfuss by jumping to the Federal League after one season with a .634 OPS, while Miller also played first base and finished fifth in the NL MVP voting in 1914.
-Mowrey played just 79 games with the Pirates and he too jumped to the FL.
+Mowrey played just 79 games with the Pirates before he was released in August of 1914.
 Harmon provided the most value with a 2.60 ERA over four seasons, though it was the height of the deadball era and he had a losing record each year.

 On this date in 1932 the Pirates traded pitcher Glenn Spencer and outfielder Gus Dugas in exchange for future Hall of Famer, Freddie Lindstrom.
 It was a three-team trade that also involved the New York Giants and the Philadelphia Phillies.
 This trade worked out for the Pirates, as neither player they gave up amounted to much after the deal, while Lindstrom put in two solid seasons before he was traded to the Chicago Cubs in a deal that didn’t work out as well, but not due to Lindstrom’s production, as he put up -0.3 WAR after the trade.
 He hit .302 with 129 runs scored and 104 RBIs in 235 games for the Pirates.
 Spencer had a 5.13 ERA in 47.1 innings for the 1933 Giants, which ended up being his final big league season.
 Dugas hit .139 in 37 games for the Phillies in 1933, then he went 1-for-19 in 24 games for the Washington Senators in 1934.
 In comparison, the Pirates got 5.0 WAR from Lindstrom, while giving up two players who combined for -2.3 WAR.
 Then they were able to trade him (along with Larry French) for three solid players.